Generative Networks for Precision Enthusiasts: Uncertainties and control

 \subsubsection{Effect of training statistics}

 From the above discussion it is clear that one way to test the BINN uncertainties is to train the same network the same way, but on training samples of different size.
 We start with one batch size, 3072 events, and increase the training sample to the maximum of 2.7M.
 For $Z+1$~jet we show the relative uncertainty as a function of transverse momenta, for instance, in Fig.~\ref{fig:binn_stat}.
 In both cases we see that over most the distribution the uncertainty improves with the training statistics.
-However, we also see that in the low-statistics tail of $p_{T,\mu_1}$ the low-statistics trainings systematically underestimate the uncertainty.
-Again, this reflects the fact that the network does not even have enough data to estimate a reasonable uncertainty.
+However, we also see that in the right tail of the $p_{T,\mu_1}$ distribution the lowest-statistics trainings does not estimate the uncertainty correctly.
+Again, this reflects the fact that, if the network does not even have enough data to estimate the density, it will not provide a reliable uncertainty estimate.
 For $p_{T,j_1}$ this effect does not occur, even in the tails where the network has to extrapolate eventually.